missionpinball/mpf-docs/config/assets.rst

                some_key: some_value
                something_else: whatever

-The above machine config contains the asset settings for *image* assets.
+The above config contains the asset settings for *image* assets.
 Notice there are 4 entries under ``images:``: ``default``, ``preload``, ``on_demand``, and ``potato``.
 Those names represent subfolders that could contain image assets.